titola/neuropa/README.md

 ![](media/422_733_env_ac.jpg)

-Additional information regarding smerd meters and other suspected experimentations can be found in the section "Other signals to analyse".
+Additional information regarding smerd meters and other suspected experimentations can be found in the section [Other signals to analyse](#other-signals-to-analyse).

 ## Beat between pulsed radiation and military VLF